 Harriet Tubman Tribute Essays

-The following essays by Harry Bradshaw Matthews, associate dean and director of U.S. Pluralism Programs at Hartwick College, are presented as part of the 2013 events sponsored and hosted by the Harriet Tubman Mentoring Project and the USCT Institute at Hartwick College to commemorate the centennial of Tubman's death on March 10, 1913.
+The following essays by Harry Bradshaw Matthews, associate dean and director of U.S. Pluralism Programs at Hartwick College, the Harriet Tubman Mentoring Project and the USCT Institute at Hartwick College.
 Images are from the Matthews Collection for the Preservation of African American Freedom Journey Classics.

 January 4, 2013